puzzle/ansible-training/content/en/docs/04/_index.en.md

 cp /etc/ansible/ansible.cfg /home/ansible/techlab/
 ```

 Edit your `ansible.cfg` file.
-Uncomment and edit the "inventory" entry to use your file:
+Uncomment and edit the `inventory` entry to use your file:

 ```
 [defaults]